zlib-ng/minizip-ng/doc/README.md

 At a minimum HAVE_ZLIB and HAVE_PKCRYPT will be necessary to be defined for drop-in replacement.
 To determine which files to drop in, see the Contents section of the [README](https://github.com/zlib-ng/minizip-ng/blob/master/README.md).

-The compatibility layer for 1.x does not currently provide support for the `ioapi` interface; it has been replaced with a new streaming interface.
-It is possible to create a stream interface in a similar way that you would have created an  ioapi interface.

 ## Security Considerations

 ### WinZip AES <!-- omit in toc -->